 Another option is to jump to Drupal Commerce, for which a special module called the Commerce Migrate Ubercart could be of great help.

 Drupal Commerce has taken the development world by the storm beginning with Drupal 7.
 It is right now in the center of the community’s attention and accumulates the latest ideas.
 DC is considered to be a little more complicated that the UC but the other side of the coin are extremely wide configuration opportunities.

 DC is long since fully ready for Drupal 7 (Drupal Commerce 1.0) and beginning with September 2017 — for Drupal 8 (Drupal Commerce 2.0).

 The latter appeared amazed everyone with improved APIs for payment gateway integration, great promotion and coupon features, highly configurable checkouts, automatic tax calculation, multiple stores, Twig templates, and more.
 Plenty of fresh modules keep popping out for Drupal Commerce 2.0.

 That said, migration to Drupal Commerce 2.0 looks the most lucrative option of all.
 Though the migration from 6 to 8 will take a little longer, but it will pay off thanks to innovation.

 In addition, online stores will enjoy the novelties of Drupal 8 itself like multilingual and mobile-first nature, handy third-party integration, web accessibility for everyone, easy content editing, quick deployment, and so on.

 Just in line with the golden rules of e-commerce, you fresh website will be delivered to your doors, so you will be able to “unwrap” it and enjoy.
-Your Drupal 6 store really wants to give you more — just help it go higher.
+Your Drupal 6 online store really wants to give you more — just help it go higher.
 Contact the Drudesk team for the smoothest migration!